 Can you have a DUI and be a nurse?
 The answer is yes in most cases.
 However, a person who succeeds at defeating the charges, will have a much easier time not having this arrest haunt them again in the future as their medical/health care career advances.
 A nurse is a position of perceived responsibility, so you have every right to be concerned about your future if you have not yet received your nursing license and have been arrested for a DUI or DWI.

 While you will need to check with your specific state guidelines, a first-time DUI offense will not affect your ability to obtain your nursing license.
 However, this does not mean you should still not fight the case.
+In fact, many women have winning DUI defenses based on physiological differences in how females process alcohol than men do.

 Even though the first-time offense will not cost you your career, a second conviction may.
 Something else to consider is if you are just graduating from nursing school, you are more than likely doing so with substantial debt.
 Adding the fines and penalties of a DUI to that debt could be devastating.